inclusive-design/financial-inclusion/src/collections/chapters/en/narrative-4-future-planning-for-immigrants-with-disabilities.md

 introduction: |-
   ### The Research

-  21.5% of immigrants in Canada reported having a disability. _(Vergara & Hardy, 2024)_
+  * 21.5% of immigrants in Canada reported having a disability. _(Vergara & Hardy, 2024)_

-  34-46% of newcomers encounter financial hardship during some point of settlement, despite newcomers who are more highly educated and skilled than ever before. _(Prosper Canada Centre for Financial Literacy, 2015)_
+  * 34-46% of newcomers encounter financial hardship during some point of settlement, despite newcomers who are more highly educated and skilled than ever before. _(Prosper Canada Centre for Financial Literacy, 2015)_

-  Only 31.5% of eligible Canadians (under 60) had a Registered Disability Savings Plan (RDSP) in 2020.
+  * Only 31.5% of eligible Canadians (under 60) had a Registered Disability Savings Plan (RDSP) in 2020.
 Among those eligible but not enrolled in an RDSP, nearly 50% had never heard of it, 46% said they lacked the money to contribute, and 29% reported not having enough information. _(Statistics Canada, 2022)_
 ---
 ### Ki, 49

-_Halifax, Nova Scotia_
+Halifax, Nova Scotia {.surtitle}

 Ki used to run a small restaurant and support his family, including his elderly parents back home.
 He had a mild heart condition, but he managed it while building a steady life with his wife, Tan, a full-time nurse, and their two kids.